VincentAC-stack/Personal-Website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Southern Carlifornia
+  - name: University of Southern California
     url: https://www.cs.usc.edu/

 # Short bio (displayed in user profile at end of posts)